 The Authority was formed to acquire, construct, improve and maintain a collection facility which constitutes the sewer system situated in the Township.

 A yearly fee of $10 is charged to RESIDENTIAL users per equivalent dwelling unit (EDU) and COMMERCIAL CUSTOMERS are billed on a usage basis.
 There is a one-time tap in fee for new customers.

-The Authority appointed the Wyoming Valley Sanitary Authority as its billing and colletion agent.
+The Authority appointed the Wyoming Valley Sanitary Authority as its billing and collection agent.
 RESIDENTIAL customers are billed on an annual basis and COMMERCIAL customers are billed quarterly.

-Revenues generated from the sewer collection system are used to defray costs of maintaining, improving and expanding the sewer system.
+Revenues generated from the sewer maintenance billing is used to defray costs of maintaining, improving and expanding the sewer system.

 In accordance with the Open Records Act, audited financial statements are available upon request.

 Please check the Calendar of Events for meeting dates.
 All meetings begin at 6:30 pm in the Municipal Building and are open to the public.